tomwhartung/jmws_accoutrements/books/1-marketing/3-expanded_outline.md

 but a little self-knowledge can go a long way when it comes to understanding your strengths and weaknesses.

-## Do You Have an Extreme Personality?
+## The Hazards of Extreme Personalities

 Spiritual portraits reflect not just a person's preferences but also the strength of them.